reimagined/resolve/docs/read-side.md

 A projection function is used to accumulate the event data in a **Read Model storage**.
 Each projection function receives the storage object and event information.
 The event information includes the aggregateID, timestamp and payload.

-You can use the [standard API](api-reference#read-model-store-interface) to communicate with store.
+You can use the [standard API](api-reference#read-model-store-interface) to communicate with the store.
 The code sample below demonstrates a Read Model projection function implementation:

 ```js
 [STORY_COMMENTED]: async (